Dan Ticktum: 2022–23 season

-For Race 1 of the Berlin ePrix, the Briton qualified in fourth and experienced an eventful race; Ticktum took the lead at the first corner, though he was later embroiled in a collision with Stoffel Vandoorne, which put both drivers out of the race and earned him a five-place grid drop for the following day.
+For Race 1 of the Berlin ePrix, Ticktum qualified in fourth and experienced an eventful race; Ticktum took the lead at the first corner, though he was later embroiled in a collision with Stoffel Vandoorne, which put both drivers out of the race and earned him a five-place grid drop for the following day.
 He recovered from an 18th-placed starting spot on Sunday to take a sole point.

 The Monaco ePrix brought both points and controversy: Ticktum qualified in fifth place and held himself in the top positions for the majority of the race.
 After a light tap of Norman Nato's car damaged his front wing, Ticktum piloted his slowing car up the hill after Turn 1, where Maximilian Günther would collide with the back of the NIO, sending the German out of the race.
 Ticktum was able to remove the broken wing during the safety car period and ended the race in sixth.
 Whilst Günther called for Ticktum to receive a race ban following the race, the Briton, as well as the race stewards, held the view that it had been a racing incident.
 Following four successive races where he had missed out on points, Ticktum would end up finishing ninth in Rome before taking two points finishes at the London ePrix, helping his team to finish ahead of Mahindra in the standings.